 What does it feel like?

-Although many patients report little or no discomfort, some may experience a mild stinging sensation when the laser pulse is delivered.
+Expect to feel a mild to moderate stinging sensation when the laser pulse is delivered.

 How many treatments will I need?